AtobaAzul/UncompromisingMode/README.md

 This is the mod repository for the Uncompromising Mode Community Collab.

-The aim of this is to make the game harder for veteran players, while also benefiting from the wisdom of the community.
+The aim of this is to make the game harder for veteran players, while also channeling the wisdom and modding talent of the DST community.